Looking for highlights and tips for traveling Sri Lanka? Read on…

-After spending a few weeks traveling in Sri Lanka, I predict that Sri Lanka is going to blow up as the next hot destination in very near future.
-Along with Northern Spain, they are my favorite ‘discoveries’ of 2014.
+After spending a few weeks traveling in Sri Lanka, I predict that Sri Lanka is going to blow up as the next hot travel destination in very near future.
+Sri Lanka is one of my favorite travel ‘discoveries’ this year (along with Northern Spain) .

-The food, the deserted beaches, and the pristine countryside left me utterly impressed by this tiny island off the coast of India.
+The food, the deserted beaches, and the pristine countryside of Sri Lanka left me utterly impressed by this tiny island off the coast of India.
 Not to mention the Sri Lankans themselves who gave me many memories of warm encounters (and one awkward one).

-Already things are changing.
-Ella was surprisingly (for me – coming from quiet Haputale) westernized with its Main Street lined with cafes and guesthouses – I have a feeling soon it will be indistinguishable from any other backpacker friendly cities, while the stilt fishermen of Galle have discovered that they can earn more money from tips than from fishing.
+Ella was surprisingly (for me – coming from quiet Haputale) westernized with its Main Street lined with cafes and guesthouses.
+I have a feeling soon it will be indistinguishable from any other backpacker-overrun towns.
+While in Galle, the stilt fishermen have discovered that they can earn more money from tips than from fishing.

-Come visit before things change too much and keep in mind the following tips if you’re visiting Sri Lanka anytime soon.
+Come visit Sri Lanka soon before things change too much.
+When you do, keep in mind the following tips for visiting Sri Lanka.

 DON’T underestimate the distance between places in Sri Lanka